Geometric perspective on Nichols algebras

 \subsection{Actions of algebraic groups on affine varieties}

 We recall the following framework and basic facts about actions of algebraic groups.
-Let $\Ga$ be a reductive algebraic group acting on an affine variety $X$.
+Let $\Ga$ be a reductive algebraic group acting algebraically on an affine variety $X$.
+This means that the map $\Ga\times X\to X$ is given by a polynomial map.
 The following holds (see Section 8.3 in \cite{Humphreys} and Lemma 3.3 in \cite{Newstead}) \begin{proposition} All the orbits of $\Ga$ in $X$ are locally closed.
-For a $\Ga$-orbit $\Ow$ in $X$, it holds that $\overline{\Ow}\backslash \Ow$ is the union of orbits of smaller dimension. \end{proposition} \begin{proposition} If $W_1$ and $W_2$ are two closed disjoint $\Ga$-stable subsets of $X$, then there is an element $f\in K[X]^{\Ga}$ such that $f(W_1) = 1$ and $f(W_2)=0$.
+For a $\Ga$-orbit $\Ow$ in $X$, it holds that $\overline{\Ow}\backslash \Ow$ is the union of orbits of smaller dimension.
+In particular, an orbit of minimal dimension in $\overline{\Ow}$ is closed. \end{proposition} \begin{proposition} If $W_1$ and $W_2$ are two closed disjoint $\Ga$-stable subsets of $X$, then there is an element $f\in K[X]^{\Ga}$ such that $f(W_1) = 1$ and $f(W_2)=0$.
 In other words- we can separate the subsets $W_1$ and $W_2$ by an invariant polynomial. \end{proposition}

 \end{section}